Don't worry, we'll never run out of oil

 However, it is important to note that any oil left in already tapped oil reserves is not necessarily useable.
 Often termed "heavy" or "sour" oil, this stuff is pretty poor quality.
 It is also not always in a liquid form and can contain large amounts of contaminants like sulfur.

-Sulfur is a big deal as it is very corrosive to steel, which is obviously not good news for things like refineries.
+Sulfur is a big deal as it is very corrosive to steel, which is obviously not good news for equipment like that used in refineries.
 Sulfur-rich oil is very complex and energy-intensive to process which obviously increases the cost of bringing it to market.

 One such material is bitumen.
 This is a very viscous (sticky) low-grade form of crude oil that can be distilled to make petroleum.
 It can also be used "as is" as a binder for many other things like asphalt, roofing products, damp-proofing, etc.